The Best Things to Do in New Mexico

 The village formed in the traditional Spanish pattern of a central plaza surrounded by a church, homes and government buildings.
 Some of the old homes are still standing and many have been renovated into businesses.
-Some of the things that come to mind when you think of Albuquerque’s Old Town; 300 years old (Spanish era, April 2006), RT66, Will Rogers Highway, “The Mother Road” (80 years old in 2006), turquoise, sterling silver, clothing, a modern generation of contemporary fashion and arts inspired by the Native American tradition of hand crafting that spans millennia!
+Some of the things that come to mind when you think of Albuquerque’s Old Town are its age.
+The town is over 300 years old dating back to the Spanish era.
+Route 66, otherwise known as “The Mother Road” and known for being America’s highway.
+The color turquoise, often worn by the Native American tribes.
+Sterling silver, clothing, a modern generation of contemporary fashion and arts inspired by the Native American tradition of handcrafting that spans millennia!

-Experience the drama of an 11,000 square mile panoramic view of New Mexico from the world’s longest tramway.
+Experience the drama of an 11,000 square-mile panoramic view of New Mexico from the world’s longest tramway.
 From the base to the top of 10,378 foot Sandia Peak, time and terrain seem to move in harmony as passengers lift from the desert floor, above canyons and lush forests, to the mountain top-2.7 miles of sky-view travel and discovery of New Mexico’s varied landscape and life zones.

 For nine days in October, the New Mexico skies are painted as hundreds of balloons lift off from Albuquerque’s Balloon Fiesta Park.
 Nothing rivals the power of Mass Ascension on crisp early mornings as these graceful giants leave the ground to take their place in the cerulean desert sky.

-Apache Rocks and Turtleback Mountain (2.5 hrs)
+Apache Rocks and Turtleback Mountain | 2.5 Hours From Geronimo Trail

 This site in the Gila National Forest remains relatively undisturbed from the time that Geronimo was born in the mountains to the west.
 This is one of the most easily accessible pristine valleys outside the wilderness area.
 A Forest Service workstation is located here, staffed seasonally.
-An outdoor rest room, picnic table, and water are available.[/su_spoiler]
+An outdoor restroom, picnic table, and water are available.[/su_spoiler]

-Buckhorn Saloon and Opera House (4.5 hrs)
+Buckhorn Saloon and Opera House | 4.5 Hours From Geronimo Trail

-The Buckhorn features a full bar and a complete menu of steaks, poultry and fish dishes, including New Mexico-inspired tastes and recipes.
+The Buckhorn features a full bar and a complete menu of steaks, poultry, and fish dishes, including New Mexico-inspired tastes and recipes.

 Entertainment is often available in the bar, as well as melodramas in the Pinos Altos Opera House, immediately next door to the Buckhorn.
 Visit the Buckhorn Saloon and Opera House Website.

-Carlsbad Caverns National Park (6 hrs)
+Carlsbad Caverns National Park | 6 Hours From Geronimo Trail

 The Catwalk National Scenic Trail offers a fascinating glimpse into the geologic and historic foundations of Grant County.
 The result of cataclysmic volcanic actions, the area now offers a beautiful picnic spot next to Whitewater Creek, a challenging one-mile trail along the historic 1890’s mining waterway, and a sense of peace that creates images of an earlier time.